mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 ![Create merge request from vulnerability](img/create_mr_from_vulnerability_v13_4.png)

-### Remediate the vulnerability with a merge request
+### Resolve the vulnerability with a merge request

-To remediate the vulnerability with a merge request, go to the vulnerability's page and from the **Resolve with merge request** dropdown select **Resolve with merge request**.
+To resolve the vulnerability with a merge request, go to the vulnerability's page and from the **Resolve with merge request** dropdown select **Resolve with merge request**.

 A merge request is created which applies the patch required to resolve the vulnerability.
 Process the merge request according to your standard workflow.

-### Remediate a vulnerability manually
+### Resolve a vulnerability manually

 To manually apply the patch that GitLab generated for a vulnerability: